-Although this project does not directly support the USFWS efforts under the Bull Trout Recovery Plan, this proposal relates to, and supports, the bull trout recovery plan through coordination of the resident fish implementation strategy for bull trout, work on resident fish loss assessments, and supporting resident fish managers' participation in the upcoming Program Amendment process.
-The USFWS is an active and engaged participant in the coordinated technical forums facilitated by the Foundation staff.
+Although this project does not directly support the U.S, Fish and Wildlife Service (USFWS) efforts under the Draft Bull Trout Recovery Plan, this project supports the recovery plan efforts through coordination of the resident fish implementation strategy for bull trout, work on resident fish loss assessments, and supporting resident fish managers' participation in the upcoming Program Amendment process.
+The USFWS is an active and engaged participant in the coordinated technical forums facilitated by Foundation staff.